 He also emphasized the fact how Hong Kong, UK and the United States could establish separate council, university and even channels exclusively for deaf artists and students only with the support of government and strong financial assitance.

-He also mentioned how Jain University is actively engaged in extending support towards social causes and initiatives and about its many outreach activities.
+He also mentioned how Jain (Deemed-to-be University) is actively engaged in extending support towards social causes and initiatives and about its many outreach activities.
 He also welcomed the members of deaf community to the university if they wish to pursue any specific course and advance knowledge.
 He promised to offer them all support and services.

 32 Indian movies and 38 international movies, all that are created and enacted by the deaf artists, will be screened during this 4th edition of the film festival that will continue through 30th December, 2016.